Communication-constrained hypothesis testing: Optimality, robustness, and reverse data processing inequalities: Reverse data processing inequality for quantized channels

 \section{Reverse data processing inequality for quantized channels}

 In this section, we state and prove a reverse data processing inequality for a class of $f$-divergences for communication-constrained channels.
-We begin by defining a suitable family of $f$-divergences: \begin{definition}[Well-behaved $f$-divergences] We say $I_f(\cdot,\cdot)$ is a well-behaved $f$-divergence if it satisfies the following: \begin{enumerate}[label=I.\arabic*] \item $f$ is a convex nonnegative function with $f(1)=0$. \item $xf(y/x) = y f(x/y)$.\footnote{This implies $I_f(p,q) = I_f(q,p)$.} \item There exist $ \alpha > 0, \kappa > 0, C_1 > 0$, and $C_2 > 0 $ such that for all $x \in [0, \kappa]$, we have\footnote{The convexity and non-negativity of $f$ means that $\alpha$ must be at least $1$. }
+We begin by defining a suitable family of $f$-divergences: \begin{definition}[Well-behaved $f$-divergences] We say $I_f(\cdot,\cdot)$ is a well-behaved $f$-divergence if it satisfies the following: \begin{enumerate}[label=I.\arabic*] \item $f$ is a convex nonnegative function with $f(1)=0$. \item $xf(y/x) = y f(x/y)$.\footnote{This implies $I_f(p,q) = I_f(q,p)$.} \item There exist $ \alpha > 0, \kappa > 0, C_1 > 0$, and $C_2 > 0 $ such that for all $x \in [0, \kappa]$, we have

 \end{enumerate} \end{definition}